-Custom bottles can provide a unique look and provide large brand benefits, but brand owners must evaluate the pros and cons.
+Custom glass bottles can provide a unique look and provide large brand benefits, but brand owners must evaluate the pros and cons.

 Everyone knows that your alcohol brand package has to work hard on the retail shelf and on the back bar to attract consumer attention.
 Custom bottles are a powerful way to achieve this end, especially when finished with complimenting packaging components.

 But brand owners must fully consider the ramifications of committing to a custom bottle before choosing this path.
 Below I’ve outlined the Pros and Cons every brand should consider before embarking on a custom bottle.

 A proprietary bottle provides a distinctive iconic look for your brand.
 Custom bottles allow the ability to leverage a unique shape and incorporate your branding into the actual glass and providing a visual icon that can encapsulate your brand and and accentuate your package design.

 Custom bottles are a powerful anti-counterfeiting measure.
 The high cost of development, difficulty in replication and hurdles in inventory provide strong barriers to counterfeiters vs. stock glass that is much more easily accessible.